 6.11 Process for Developing Geomagnetically-Induced Current (GIC) System Models

-(1) To adequately simulate Geomagnetic Disturbance (GMD) events, it is necessary to establish and maintain Geomagnetically-Induced Current (GIC) system models and conduct geomagnetic disturbance vulnerability assessments to determine whether the ERCOT System can meet the performance requirements of the benchmark and supplemental geomagnetic disturbance event described in North American Electric Reliability Corporation (NERC) Reliability Standards.
+(1) To adequately simulate Geomagnetic Disturbance (GMD) events, it is necessary to establish and maintain Geomagnetically-Induced Current (GIC) system models and conduct GMD vulnerability assessments to determine whether the ERCOT System can meet the performance requirements of the benchmark and supplemental GMD event described in North American Electric Reliability Corporation (NERC) Reliability Standards.
 These GIC system models shall contain appropriate system data, and shall represent projected system conditions that provide a starting point for the required year(s).

 (a) ERCOT, in collaboration with Transmission Service Providers (TSPs) and Resource Entities, shall develop and maintain the GIC system models.
 The GIC system models are derived from the steady-state base cases developed by Steady State Working Group (SSWG) for the near-term transmission planning horizon to ensure consistency between the system topology in the SSWG base cases and GIC system models.